 Unless you’re an insect specialist, there’s little chance that you can identify them all or even understand whether they’re a “pest” or a “predator”.
 In fact, many are both.
 For example earwigs are a dratted nuisance in apricot and cherry trees, but a useful predator eating up millions of aphids in apple trees.

 Rather than focusing on the insects themselves, we focus on protecting our fruit and our fruit trees from damage.

 How do we do this without aiming to kill all the pests?

 The methodology we use is to understand their life cycle.
 Then we look for vulnerabilities where small, relatively easy physical interventions will prevent damage to your precious fruit.

-Over many years of growing fruit organically we’ve worked out the easiest and most effective interventions for most common fruit tree pests.
-We explain the system in our free pest and disease webinar.
+Over many years of growing fruit organically we’ve worked out the easiest and most effective solutions for most common fruit tree pests.

 We gave up years ago trying to get rid of the bugs.
 It’s usually impossible, frustrating, and expensive.
 The targeted intervention method is much more effective.
 It’s also much kinder to the environment and the natural world.

-So when you’re doing your weekly inspections of your fruit trees, look for bugs.
-Also look for damage on the fruit and the trees, because that’s what will guide you as to the appropriate prevention techniques.
+So when you’re doing weekly inspections of your fruit trees, look for bugs.
+Also look for damage to the fruit and the trees, because that’s what will guide you as to the appropriate prevention techniques.

 From pruning to picking, here are the top 10 topics to help you get a successful harvest from your fruit trees.